konraifen88/devBox/README.md

 All init scripts for the Oracle DB can be found inside the /init/oracle/ directory.

+This is the "normal" version of this repo.
+This can be used without proxies set or with proxies set like:

+    <proxy>:<port>

+    or

+    <username>:<password>@<proxy>:<port>

+If you are using cntlm to config your proxy, please chekout branch: cntlm_config

 ## Needed Software

 * Oracle VM Virtualbox 5.1.8 - [download](http://download.virtualbox.org/virtualbox/5.1.8/VirtualBox-5.1.8-111374-Win.exe)